Showing a rod inserted in the drain hole in relation to the grill apertures - 1973 model:

 Showing the original spire clip (arrowed) pushed onto the peg of the grille to retain it.
 These can be tricky to remove except by levering the grille up, which makes them ping into the bottom of the box, although on Vee I was able to lever them down with a small screwdriver through the holes in the grille and capture them on a finger-tip.
 These have been replaced with plastic sockets which push into the holes from above, then the grille pegs push down into them.
 Similar sockets are used for badges on the boot lid.
 Much easier to deal with, but unfortunately it does need a bigger hole as it has to accommodate the socket plus the pin, a bit of a beggar on a freshly repainted body if you didn't open them out before painting.
 It does also mean that the grille can be removed relatively easily - good if you are doing it, not so much if a tea-leaf is doing it.:

-The British Motor Museum Gaydon MGB cut-away showing the metal spigot for the drain tube, the double-skin over the transmission tunnel, and the hole in the lower skin the drain tube exits through.
-If the metal spigot rots away water will tend to lie in the double-skin and eventually rot through to the cabin.
+The British Motor Museum Gaydon MGB cut-away showing the metal spigot for the drain tube in the box-section over the gearbox, and the hole in the lower part the drain tube exits through.
+If the metal spigot rots away water will tend to lie in the box-section until deep enough to exit the tunnel hole, and eventually rot through to the cabin.
 If that happens probably the easiest solution is to drill a drain hole at the lowest point, although that will require engine and gearbox removal.
-It may be possible to repair the bottom of the air-box and the drain tube by removing the demister tube and trim panels behind the console:
+It may be possible to repair the bottom of the air-box and the drain tube by removing the demister tubes and trim panels behind the console, that is the route for refitting a tube:

 The clip attaching "Tom's Knob" (AHC321) to the drain tube at the bottom of the air-box, clearly visible on cars with the adjustable footwell vents (up to August 1970), as well as the air direction cable attached to the air flap (Dave O'Neil):